TreacherousNexus/mastodome/README.md

 ### Does Mastodome support GNU Social?
 Not just yet.
 You can try it and see if it works, but its API differs quite a bit from that of Mastodon so I would expect most things to be horribly broken.

 I am currently on the look-out for a GNU Social library I can import (or write a Python wrapper around) and start using within Mastodome.
-See [the milestones page](https://github.com/Mastodome/mastodome-qt/milestones) for a view on when support is likely to appear.

 ### Will you support cross-posting to other decentralised networks and free software/open source services?
-Yes!
-I've already penciled in support for Diaspora\*, Ghost and Wordpress on [the milestones page](https://github.com/Mastodome/mastodome-qt/milestones).
+In principle, yes!

 ### Will you support that other feature I just thought of?
 Check out the [milestones list](https://github.com/bjm1904/mastodome-qt/milestones) for a summary of what I'm planning for versions up to 1.0.